|Dr. Josef D.

 Guest Editor, Water Quality Research Journal of Canada.

-MSc Defense: Dori Gao: Including ecology in particle capture mechanisms: The effects of collector oscillation on particle capture in the lab and wind pollination in the field.
+MSc Completed !!: Dori Gao: The effects of collector motion on particle capture: Lab studies and wind pollination in the field.

 MSc Completed !!: Rakesh Mistry: Suspension Feeding of Juvenile and Adult Freshwater Mussels (Bivalvia: Unionidae) Under Flowing Conditions